shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/visibility-profile-service.md

 ## Examples

-### Add a visibility profile - show inventory data to all buyers except member 9
+### Add a visibility profile - Show inventory data to all buyers except member 9

 In this example, the `POST` request creates a visibility profile that allows all Xandr platform members and external bidders except member 9 to see publisher, placement, age, gender, category, and URL information in your bid requests.